teamgofer/MeetNow_WebApp/docs/TROUBLESHOOTING.md

      - Check that MapNavigationController is initialized with the correct map instance
      - Use the debug console to verify active map operations

-3. **Navigation Mode Conflicts**
+3. **Click Handling Issues**
-   - **Problem**: Navigation behavior not matching current mode
+   - **Problem**: Map clicks not properly processed by the controller
    - **Solution**:
-     - Verify current navigation mode in state
+     - Verify MapClickHandlerWithController is properly mounted in MapContainer
-     - Check MapNavigationController logs for mode detection
+     - Check that the controller has onLocationSelect callback set
-     - Use DebugConsole to test navigation in different modes
+     - Use the DebugConsole to test click handling

 #### Using Debug Tools